learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 8.2.
-What are the string method available in regular expression?
+## Q. What are the string method available in regular expression?

 Regular expressions are patterns used to match character combinations in strings.
 In JavaScript, regular expressions are also objects.
 These patterns are used with the `exec()` and `test()` methods of `RegExp`, and with the `match()`, `matchAll()`, `replace()`, `replaceAll()`, `search()`, and `split()` methods of String.